 Disability sport awareness training

 An import element of our Physical Education PGCE is to focus on activities suited to pupils with additional learning needs but that can also be practiced by all pupils within secondary schools.
-This was introduced to our physical education trainee teachers through a disability sport awareness session – devoted to teaching pupils who are wheelchair users or sight or hearing impaired.
+This was introduced to our physical education trainee teachers through a disability sport awareness session.

 The day also raised awareness of the physical, social and intellectual development of children and how to adapt teaching to support pupils’ education at different stages of development, including those with additional educational needs and disabilities, so that they can use and evaluate distinctive teaching approaches to engage and support them.